Alcibiades [ al-s uh- bahy- uh-deez ] SHOW IPA / ˌæl səˈbaɪ əˌdiz / PHONETIC RESPELLING noun 450?–404 b.c., Athenian politician and general.

 Alcibiades, was somewhat embarrassing for him to answer.
-British Dictionary definitions for alcibiades noun 450–404 bc, Athenian statesman and general in the Peloponnesian War: brilliant, courageous, and unstable, he defected to the Spartans in 415, but returned and led the Athenian victories at Abydos (411) and Cyzicus (410) Derived Forms Alcibiadean, adjective
+British Dictionary definitions for Alcibiades noun 450–404 bc, Athenian statesman and general in the Peloponnesian War: brilliant, courageous, and unstable, he defected to the Spartans in 415, but returned and led the Athenian victories at Abydos (411) and Cyzicus (410) Derived forms of Alcibiades Alcibiadean, adjective

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition